COVID-19 Information for Admitted Students

 We have cancelled in person events until further notice.
 However, please check our admissions events page regularly for updates and for information regarding virtual experiences available online.

-We will not be changing the May 1st response deadline.
+Early Decision admits will need to respond by the deadline offered in their decision letter.
 We will communicate any change in our response deadline should that happen.
 You can also contact our office with questions at email@example.com, or 212.998.4500.

 Will admit packets be sent when the Admissions Office reopens?

 Our ability to mail admit packets may be delayed.
 However, all information in the admit packet is available online and via the admitted student portal, including a printable version of the acceptance letter.

 Getting Ready for Fall